Only Through the Pain

 Only Through the Pain is the third studio album by American rock band Trapt.
-It was released on August 5, 2008 through Allen Kovac and Nikki Sixx's label, Eleven Seven Music.
-It is their first album to feature guitarist Robb Torres, who replaced original guitarist Simon Ormandy in early 2008 (although both individuals were credited in the album's liner notes).
+It was released on August 5, 2008, through Allen Kovac and Nikki Sixx's label, Eleven Seven Music.
+It is the last album to feature guitarist Simon Ormandy, who left the band before the album's announcement in 2008.
+Ormandy was replaced by Robb Torres, and although Torres didn't perform on the record, both individuals are credited in the album's liner notes.

 Background and production

 By the time work on the album began, the band's relationship with their label, Warner Bros.
-Records, was already strained, in part due to their 2005 sophomore album, Someone in Control, not meeting the label's expectations.
+Records, was already strained, in part due to their 2005 album, Someone in Control, not meeting the label's expectations.
 The label quietly dropped the band from their roster and began ignoring the band's emails.
 Irritated, the band emailed the label saying they were leaving, and began shopping demos around to new labels, ultimately signing to Eleven Seven, which, at the time, was distributed by Warner Bros.
 The band went up to Canada to work on the album with Garth "GGGarth" Richardson, who produced the band's self-titled record.

+Composition

+Musically, Only Through the Pain has been described as a hard rock, post-grunge, alternative rock, and pop metal album.
+IGNs Ed Thompson said that the band gave "emo-filled angst" through every song.

 Release, promotion, and reception

-The debut single, "Who's Going Home With You Tonight?", was released on June 10, and peaked at #12 on the Billboard Mainstream Rock Airplay chart and #11 on the Active Rock chart by the end of the month.
+The debut single "Who's Going Home with You Tonight?" was released on June 10, and peaked at #12 on Billboards Mainstream Rock Airplay chart and #11 on the Active Rock chart by the end of the month.
 The album was released on August 5, debuting at number 18 on the US Billboard 200 and number four on the US Top Rock Albums chart, and selling 25,000 copies in its first week.
 "Contagious" was released as the second single in 2009, also making its way to the Mainstream Rock Airplay and Active Rock charts, peaking at #18 and #15 respectively.

-To promote the album, the band set up a social network, "OnlyThroughThePain", where fans could stream the album, download customizable Trapt content, and interact with other fans as well as the band.
+To promote the album, the band set up a social network, "OnlyThroughThePain," where fans could stream the album, download customizable Trapt content, and interact with other fans as well as the band.
 That summer, the band embarked on the Crüe Fest tour, opening for Mötley Crüe alongside openers Buckcherry, Sixx:A.M., and Papa Roach.

 The album received mixed to positive reviews from critics.